 In unfavorable weather conditions – such as strong wind, high temperatures, drought – wildfires can double in size within minutes.
 That is why fast detection is crucial in solving the problem of uncontrolled wildfires by minimizing potential damages, however, it has to be well-coordinated with a system that alerts the people.
 Fortunately, as technology progresses, we have been constantly automizing the processes of both detecting wildfires and raising alerts.

-Coming back to the General techniques of wildfire detection series where I briefly described the phenomena of Fire Lookouts and Aerial Patrols, I would like you to focus on solutions that are a major technological leap in wildfire detection and that include new tools as well as algorithms.
+Coming back to the General Techniques of wildfire detection series where I briefly described the phenomena of Fire Lookouts and Aerial Patrols, I would like you to focus on solutions that are a major technological leap in wildfire detection, including new tools such as the Fire and Smoke Detection cameras as well as algorithms.
 There are a couple of fully or partially automated detection systems and I would like to introduce the most popular and promising ones.

 Equipping dispatchers with cameras is an obvious solution where the responsibility to monitor the areas at risk still falls onto the staff of so-called Emergency Dispatch Points.
 The footage from cameras is displayed on screens and once a dispatcher notices traces of fire, they might alert the appropriate authorities and initiate an extinguishing action.